Badman's Territory: Plot

 Just north of Texas and west of the Oklahoma border is "Badman's Territory", a region not yet governed by statehood.
 This is where Jesse James and brother Frank head after a train robbery, along with their partner, Coyote.

 Mark Rowley, a lawman, and his deputy brother Johnny are after the James gang.
 So is a ruthless U.S. marshal named Hampton, who shoots anybody who gets in his way.
 He even wings Johnny Rowley just to take the newly captured Coyote away from him.

 In the town of Quinto, newspaper editor Henryetta Alcott is a crusader for law and order.
 Mark takes an immediate liking to her.
 He also helps Belle Starr's horse win a big race.

 Johnny's injuries mend, but the Dalton Gang persuades Johnny to go bad and join them.
 Mark tries to dissuade him.
 He shoots a man named McGee who stole his horse.
 Hampton puts up wanted posters on both Rowleys.

 Henryetta spreads the word that Oklahoma has annexed this territory into the union.
 Mark is appointed a "regulator" and proposes marriage to Henryetta before he rides to Coffeyville, Kansas, where the Daltons are about to pull a job with Johnny as part of the gang.

 When Johnny is shot and killed, Mark and Coyote bury him in the woods where they overhear Hampton and his men planning to ride to Quinto.
 After evacuating the town, Rowley meets Hampton and his men alone and is taken into custody.
 Shortly thereafter, Coyote shows up and is shot by Hampton after refusing to testify against Rowley.

 The story ends with Hampton being exposed and Rowley being found not guilty before riding off in a wagon with Henryetta Alcott.

+Goofs

+Belle Starr died in 1889 under uncertain circumstances.
+But when the camera zooms in on Henryetta's newspaper the date is 1890.